 This enclosure is suitable for outside plant-type (OSP) locations and those that may require NEC compliance.
-The outdoor, weather-resistant OHC is to be mounted on a wall or pole.
+The outdoor, weather-resistant OHC is to be mounted on a pad.
 Detailed mounting and installation information is covered in Section 3.

 2. PRODUCT DESCRIPTION